 The Critic: Duke Phillips pays Webster's Dictionary to include the word "quzybuk" (meaning "a big problem") in order to win a game of Scrabble.
 He also paid them to add the word "dukelicious."
 When he learns that nobody's using it, he mutters "What a duketastrophe."
 In a late scene, a scientist refers to a situation as "a real quzybuk".

 Peter Griffin: A degenerate, am I?
 Well you're fastezio!
 See, I can make up words too!.

 An entire episode of Recess revolves around T.J. making up a new word ("whomp", as in, "Man, this whomps!").
 He is punished, because most of the adults assume it must be a 'bad' (dirty) word.
 In truth, he made up the word as a minced oath so he wouldn't get in trouble anymore.
 After a good deal of irony and courtroom antics, it's decided that the word is up to anyone's interpretation since it was made up, and "Those who think it has a dirty meaning probably have dirty minds to begin with."

-Happened in an episode of Garfield and Friends, where the Buddy Bears try to make the show more educational by interrupting an otherwise "normal" episode to provide trivia on anything that came up in conversation.
+The Buddy Bears tried to make the show more educational by interrupting an otherwise "normal" episode to provide trivia on anything that came up in conversation.
 Irritated, Garfield asked them what they knew about "gazorninplats", and after they're unable to find any information on it, they give up and leave.
 It backfired at the end of the episode, when G&F was "cancelled" for The Gazorninplat Hour.

 Another episode featured a Show Within a Show hosted by a character named Fred Gazorninplat.
 Garfield claims that the host changed his name to get the job and that he used to be called Sam Gazorninplat.